mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 So, the point is that we sow a good seed.
 We sow a good time and occasion, and good conditions.
 According to my talk yesterday, when good time and occasion are ripe, when good conditions are arranged, finally there is something left: that is total personality.
 That’s why all we have to do is to arrange.

 Arrange number one, the environment.
-Second, the sensory world.
-Arrange them in many ways, with careful consideration for the movement system – that means the body: hands, feet, tongue.
-We have to arrange all the movement system, and then finally, sit down in the proper way, immobile.
-An immobile state; at that time, very naturally, the body can be kept in equilibrium.
+[Arrange the] second, the sensory world.
+Arrange them in many ways, with careful consideration.

+Third, the movement system – that means the body: hands, feet, tongue.
+We have to arrange all the movement system, and then finally, sit down in the proper way: immobile.
+[In an] immobile state.
+At that time, very naturally, the body can be kept in equilibrium.

 And fourth, regulation of the breath.
-Very naturally, the regulation of the breath influences so much: the system of your hormones, blood circulation, and also your nerve system, and internal organs; it influences all those very much.
+Very naturally, the regulation of the breath influences so much: the system of your hormones, circulation of the blood, and also your nerve system, and internal organs; it influences all those very much.

 And also, finally, regulating the mind.
-That means, no [design] of having a reward, becoming Buddha.
-Just do it.
+That means, no [design] of having a reward, becoming Buddha: just do it.
 Because the mind has a certain [stickiness], which is called attachment.
-If you attach, immediately there is a string between zazen and you.
-You cannot cut it; you cannot see the zazen clearly.
-So immediately ... that is a type of ...
+If you attach [to] it, immediately there is a string between zazen and you.
+So you cannot [cut it]; you cannot see the zazen clearly.
+So immediately, there is ... that is a type of ...

 *[Tape change.]*

-... regulation of the body, and regulation of breath.
+... regulation of the body and regulation of breath.
 That is what is called [samadhi](glossary#samadhi), perfect samadhi.
-Often at that time, there is no chance to insert any sign of becoming Buddha or having rewards.
-So, it is very pure.
-There is something left, which is called the intrinsic value of pure human activities: just doing.
+Often at that time, there is no chance to insert [any] sign of becoming Buddha or having rewards.
+So, [it is] very pure; there is something left, which is called the intrinsic value of pure human [activity]: just [doing].
 Psychologically speaking, that is total personality.

-You cannot get the total personality without arranging circumstances, environment, sensory world, movement system, brain and nervous system, and internal organs.
+You cannot get the total personality without arranging circumstances or environment, and sensory world, and movement system, and brain and nervous system, and internal organs.
 Without this, you cannot do it!

 So how can you touch the core of your life, which is called total personality?
 Total personality is extending to the past, extending to the future; completely beyond human speculation and judgement.
 How can you touch it?
-We don’t know, because there are too many circumstances: environment, sensory world, movement system, nervous system, brain system, internal organs, and many things.
+We don’t know, because there are too many [circumstances]: environment, sensory world, movement system, nervous system, brain system, internal organs, and many things.

 So, first of all, “let’s sow a good seed” means completely beyond good or bad, right and wrong according to common sense.
 That means let’s make arrangement of number one, number two, number three, number four, number five.
-And then finally, there is something left: that is total personality, which is called [Buddha Nature](glossary#buddha-nature).
+And then finally, there is something left: that is total personality, which is called [buddha nature](glossary#buddha-nature).
 It appears very naturally.

 #### 48:46

 Here is a good example.
 I know a gentleman – I forgot his name.
 He has a particular job: he was a commando.
 Do you know that word? *Commmando* is one of the soldiers hired by the government.
 But the commando, his task is, well, very hard....
 Sort of a spy, but not exactly a spy.
 One of the novels in England – I saw it on TV probably – the man in this novel was just like a commando.
-The government asked him to do something, a secret task: you have to go to another country, and then serve somebody, who could be killed or who could be [arrested].
+The government asked him to do something, a secret task: you have to go to another country, and serve somebody who could be killed or who could be [arrested].

-That is a commando.
+That is [what a] commando does.
 He is very sharp, and his eyes are very sharp eyes.
 If you look at him, immediately he *glares* at you. *[He chuckles.]* You’re just like a frog in front of a snake.
 Can you imagine?
-Because he has to maintain continually a certain mental, psychological tension; no psychological crack between him and object.
-Always there is no crack, so he is very sharp.
+Because he has to maintain continually a certain mental, psychological tension; no *suki*, [no] psychological crack between him and object.
+Always there is no crack.
+So he is very sharp.

 But he suffered a lot.
 And he likes it very much here.
 So he came several times to see me, and he sat here a few times.
 He lives here, but he doesn’t have a particular home; every day, he has to move, he has to do something secretly.
 He wants to come here, but, the government, FBI, everybody follows him.
 So he cannot walk in the sunshine; he has to walk in the darkness.
-He wants to come here because zazen starts in the dark. *[The group laughs.]* It’s dark in the morning, that’s why he wanted to come, and he came once.
+He wants to come here because zazen starts in the dark. *[He laughs, and the group laughs.]* It’s dark in the morning, that’s why he wanted to come, and he came once.

 He has a small passport; that passport is a special passport issued by the government.
 This is a secret passport.
 Any time, any place, he can go.
-Any time, any where, he can kill *anybody*. *[Some laughter.]* That means, he is also at any time, anywhere, killed by somebody.
+Any time, anywhere, he can kill *anybody*. *[Some laughter.]* That means, he is also at any time, anywhere, killed by somebody.
 Don’t you think so?
-That is his job: at any time.
+That is his job: any time.

 And also, if he kills somebody his task is successful, and the government gives asylum to him.
 He doesn’t want the government, FBI, to look for him, always look for him.

 But he came here.
-And I said, “I would like to give a Buddha statue [to you].
-A statue carved in ivory, from India.”
-So that is wonderful, the Buddha statue.
+And I said, “I would like to give a Buddha statue [to you].”
+A statue carved in ivory, from India; so that is wonderful, the Buddha statue.
 Somebody gave it to me, so I gave it to him: “Please keep this.”
 And I asked him, “How about this Buddha statue?
 Can you feel something?”
 Or, I showed him the [Bodhisattva](glossary#bodhisattva) picture, sitting like this.
 Do you know, the beautiful picture?
 Miracle Bodhisattva in Japan, one of the national treasures.
 I wanted to know his soft, gentle mind, so I asked, “How do you feel there?”

 He said, “No, I don’t like it.”